 Etna is a tiny town located in the state of Wyoming.
 With a population of 185 people and just one neighborhood, Etna is the 66th largest community in Wyoming.

-Because occupations involving physical labor dominate the local economy, Etna is generally considered to be a blue-collar town.
-0.00% of the Etna workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Etna, you'll notice that it is more blue-collar than most other communities in America.
+0.00% of Etna’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Etna is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Etna who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Etna is worth considering.

-As is often the case in a small town, Etna doesn't have a public transportation system that people use for their commute.
+Etna is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, Etna ranks among the least educated cities in the nation, as only 0.00% of people over 25 have a bachelor's degree or advanced degree.